-- I was fired from 1 – or discontinued because I guess I never had a real contract.
+ONE: I was fired from 1 – or discontinued because I guess I never had a real contract.
 It wasn’t my fault even though I also sprung a gigantic law suit (lol).I think what this job taught me is you don’t need a job.
 I was so restless back then, but the kind of restless that came from having 100 important ideas and a desperate need to share them.
 I used to sit at my desk with my typically unbrushed hair, impatiently trawling the internet for ‘appropriate’ photos representing issues I didn’t care about enough.
 I drafted perky messages addressing people I wouldn’t have been brave enough to talk to in real life and tried to make jokes about alcohol when really I was only just starting to drink it.
 It was a good job – but when you are young and when you can afford to take a break (which I know not everybody can) then sometimes it is better to just give yourself freedom.
 You have your whole life to work.
 When you’re 17 you’re running out of time to just be a kid.
 It was a relief to be let go, to log off and run out of my ranch slider and down the road, tripping slightly on the path as I made my way up to the shops.
-To meet my friends, ready to plan the next adventure.
+To meet my friends, already planning the next adventure.

-- I started working here when I was 18 years old, which was a violent technicolour of emotion.
+TWO: I started working here when I was 18 years old, which was a violent technicolour of emotion.
 I remember walking to work here in that first year and it would be freezing, I would have my hands stuffed in the pockets of my puffer jacket, listening to Halsey or Ed Sheeran and admiring the most epic sunsets.
 Always these dramatic scarlet and blood orange streaks erupting from the sun, or those technicolour purple and pink skies with moody dark clouds in the background.
 I know that the sunsets must be the same as the ones we get now but still, I have never seen any quite as vibrant the ones above me on those frosty evenings home.

 2 saw me through so many parts of my life.
 In a year of fast changes and turn arounds it was always steady and reliable.
 There were days I would show up in the best mood and others where I had been crying the whole way there.
 Some days I would dawdle out, and others I was rushing off home past the bottle store to make it to town.
 I remember once trying to cover this hickey on my neck with four layers of concealer and still being so paranoid the whole way through that it would rub off.
 When it rained I had to take an hour ride in a crammed bus that smelt vaguely of salt and bread and damp.